braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify.md

 - **Shopify Web Pixel API and Webhooks:** For eCommerce activity

 During integration onboarding, you will need to select when the Braze Web SDK and JavaScript SDK initialize and load onto a Shopify site:
-- Upon site visit, such as session start
+- Upon site visit (such as session start)
-    - What it unlocks
-        - **Anonymous user tracking:** For access to more data for deeper personalization
+    - **What it does:** Anonymous user tracking for access to more data for deeper personalization
 - Upon account signup (such as account login)
-    - What it unlocks
-        - **Prevents anonymous user tracking:** For a more conservative, privacy-oriented approach, so user activity is tracked *after* the user signs into their account
+    - **What it does:** Prevents anonymous user tracking for a more conservative, privacy-oriented approach, so user activity is tracked *after* the user signs into their account

 {% alert note %}
+Note the following:
-If you’re a Shopify headless customer or require more advanced initialization capabilities, you must implement the Braze Web SDK and JavaScript SDK directly onto your Shopify website.
+- If you’re a Shopify headless customer or require more advanced initialization capabilities, you must implement the Braze Web SDK and JavaScript SDK directly onto your Shopify website.
+- Website visits (sessions) count towards your Monthly Active User (MAU) allotments.
 {% endalert %}

 The Braze SDKs are designed to elevate your customer engagement by: